-How can I transfer some or all of the FSMO Roles from one DC to another?
+How can I transfer some or all of the FSMO roles from one DC to another?

-In most cases an administrator can keep the FSMO role holders (all 5 of them) in the same spot (or actually, on the same DC) as has been configured by the Active Directory installation process.
-However, there are scenarios where an administrator would want to move one or more of the FSMO roles from the default holder DC to a different DC.
-Moving the FSMO roles while both the original FSMO role holder and the future FSMO role holder are online and operational is called Transferring, and is described in this article.
+In most cases an administrator can keep the FSMO role holders (all 5 of them) in the same spot (or actually, on the same domain controller) as has been configured by the Active Directory installation process.
+However, there are scenarios where an administrator would want to move one or more of the FSMO roles from the default holder domain controller (DC) to a different DC.

 You can transfer FSMO roles by using the Ntdsutil.exe command-line utility or by using an MMC snap-in tool.
 Depending on the FSMO role that you want to transfer, you can use one of the following three MMC snap-in tools: